naxo100/PISKa/Home.md

     %agent: person(s~S~I)

     #Rules
-    #We define that when 2 person meet, one in state 'S' and other in state 'I', then the
+    #We define that when 2 person meet, one in state 'S' and other in state 'I', then
     #the person in state 'S' will become 'I' with a rate of 0.001
     'contact1' person(s~S), person(s~I) -> person(s~I), person(s~I) @ 0.001